 If you are applying for this course from within the UK/EU, click apply now.

 This course equips you with the necessary technical skills to develop games both independently and within a multidisciplinary environment, backed by industry standard practices.
 You will have the opportunity to develop games for platforms such as PC, mobile and console.
 With a focus on programming, you will become adept in games programming using industry relevant languages (e.g. C#, C++) and mathematical concepts through popular game engines such as Unity, and the Unreal Engine.
-You will work with other students to develop games as part of a games studio environment, simulated in our specialised games lab.
+You'll work with other students to develop games as part of a games studio environment, simulated in our specialised games lab.

 Teaching methods include lectures, tutorials, seminars and laboratory sessions.
 You will be encouraged to develop independent study skills as well as work with other students on group projects.

 Software Development and Theory: Software Engineering, Human-Computer Interaction, Formal Methods